AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

   #.
 Trusted CA:	CA certificate (.crt format)

 Note:
-If "Local" is selected for "Server Type", Aviatrix Controller itself will be enabled as a logstash server.
+If "Local" is selected for "Server Type", the Aviatrix Controller itself will be enabled as a logstash server.
 Before you do this, make sure your controller has at least 30GB of hard disk space.

 On the Logstash console:
   Log into the web page of your logstash server to access the logs.